bharrisau/bharrisau.github.io/_posts/2013-10-11-magnetic-delta-angles.markdown

 layout: post
 title:  "Magnetic delta and print angles"
 categories: printer delta math
+description: "Calculating range of motion of a 3D printer magnetic joint"
 ---

 I'm in the middle of designing my delta style 3D printer.
 Having reviewed a few designs, the magnetic joints looks to be the easiest way to go.
-I've noticed that many people angle the ball mount 45 degrees be either [bending the plate][berrybot-hotend] or [inserting an angle spacer][xnaron-rostock].
-I wanted to avoid this is possible, so I calculated the minimum inclination possible for a given design.
+I've noticed that many people angle the ball mount 45 degrees by either [bending the plate][berrybot-hotend] or [inserting an angle spacer][xnaron-rostock].
+I wanted to avoid this if possible, so I calculated the minimum inclination possible for a given design.

 <!--excerpt-->